1982 BOSTON MARATHON, A REMINISCENCE

 *

-But Dickie’s great edge was that he was being coached by none other than Bill Squires, mentor of the Greater Boston Track Club , Bill Rodgers and Alberto’s old coach.
+But Dickie’s greatest assett was that he was being coached by none other than Bill Squires, mentor of the Greater Boston Track Club, Bill Rodgers and Alberto’s old coach.
 Nobody knew how to prep runners for Boston better than Squires.
-Dick might not have had as grand a series of tuneups as Alberto, dropping out of the Ohme 30K in Japan in late February with a bronchial infection, and then winning a modest 10k in Atlanta April 4th in 29:13.
+Dick might not have had as grand a series of tuneup races as Alberto, dropping out of the Ohme 30K in Japan in late February with a bronchial infection, and then winning a modest 10k in Atlanta on April 4th in 29:13.
 But Squires had put Dickie down in Atlanta to get out of Minnesota’s cold weather and to race over what was a hilly 10k course.
 Again, Squires knew best.

 *

-But what is often forgotten about Boston 1982 is that the great Grete Waitz was also running that day in what turned out to be her only Boston start.
-By Boston `82 Grete was a three-time New York City Marathon champion, and undisputed world number one.
-Though the New Zealand Athena, Allison Roe,had taken down Grete’s New York course and world record the previous fall in New York with her 2:25:28 win, Grete was anxious to reclaim the record at Boston, considered the faster of the two courses.
+But what we often forget about Boston 1982 is that the great Grete Waitz was also running that day in what turned out to be her only Boston start.
+By Boston `82, Grete was a three-time New York City Marathon champion, and undisputed world number one.
+Though the New Zealand Athena, Allison Roe,had taken down Grete’s New York course and world record the previous fall in New York with her 2:25:28 win, Grete was eager to reclaim the record at Boston, considered the faster of the two courses.

 Grete’s Bio Sheet